rpiRobotics/abb_motion_program_exec/README.md

 * See [robot_setup_manual.md](doc/robot_setup_manual.md) for manual setup instructions.
 * See [robot_setup_robotware_addin.md](doc/robot_setup_robotware_addin.md) for RobotWare Add-In
   setup instructions
+* See [robot_multimove_setup_manual.md](doc/robot_multimove_setup_manual.md) for ABB Multi-Move
+  setup to control two robots.
+See later sections of this doc for more information on Multi-Move.

 This contains the robot-side code, that reads and executes the contents of `motion_program.bin`. `motion_program.bin`